EndlessInc/EndlessInc.github.io/README.md

 Company Description:

 The mission of this company is to eradicate gamer boredom.
-Our product is an Atificial Intelligence that dynamically builds games based on a certain criteria.
+Our product is an Artificial Intelligence that dynamically builds games based on a certain criteria.
 Games for You, Made for You

 Contributor #1: Hrithik Shah username: CoderHahs - 300069290